Innisfail

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, there are an average of 19 trips per day, which translates to approximately two weekly trips per individual stop.
+The service frequency averages 19 trips per day across all routes, translating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport